AI Answering Service For Auto Repair Shops

 Repair calls are too specific for AI

 Some are.
-The right call plan lets AI answer, collect the facts, handle approved basics, and route repair-specific judgment to staff instead of guessing.
+The right call path lets AI answer, collect the facts, handle approved basics, and route repair-specific judgment to staff instead of guessing.

 We do not want callers getting bad price promises